Glossary

 Learn more

 Serverless computing is a cloud computing execution model where the cloud provider dynamically manages the allocation and provisioning of servers.
-In essence, developers can write and deploy code without the burden of managing servers.
-The term "serverless" is somewhat of a misnomer as servers are still involved, but their management is entirely abstracted away from the user.
-This approach allows developers to focus solely on writing code and building applications, particularly beneficial in the rapidly evolving field of AI and Machine Learning (ML).
+Developers can write and deploy code as individual functions without needing to manage the underlying infrastructure like operating systems or server hardware.
+While servers are still used, their management is completely abstracted away, allowing teams to focus on building application logic.
+This is particularly advantageous for rapidly iterating on Artificial Intelligence (AI) and Machine Learning (ML) projects, enabling faster development cycles and efficient resource utilization.

 Understanding Serverless Architecture

-Serverless computing offers significant advantages for AI and ML workloads, which often involve computationally intensive tasks and fluctuating demands.
+Serverless computing offers compelling advantages for AI and ML workloads, which frequently have variable computational demands:

 Read all